The Sandra Harrison-Moore Memorial Sprint

-The first chance of the season to warm your tyres.
 Stay calm there is plenty of time.
 One car on track at a time!

 This is a quick corner with far less run off than you may think.
 I consider this the most challenging and toughest corner all year!
 Try not to take the last cone out but get close.
 Remember COLD TYRES!
 Watch the cone on the apex into woodside as this carry’s a time penalty.